 Poster: A snowHead

-richmond, the trick would telling the difference though Very Happy I'm not sure everyone can.
+richmond, the trick would telling the difference though I'm not sure everyone can.
 Still, those sort of mugs deserve everything that happens to them I suppose so I guess I don't really care and neither should anyone else.

 Obviously A snowHead isn't a real person